Lore · Book VI · Fiction

 For two centuries it had been water, route, harbor, waste sink, nursery, border, engine, postcard, storm shield, dumping ground, fishing ground, and view.
 It had been loved mostly by people whose love did not count in planning documents.

-After the third fishery collapse, after the red tide, after the inlet fire, after the study showing that children's asthma rose in years when dredging dust crossed the marsh flats, after the whales altered their migration and three calves vanished in the shipping channel, a coalition filed for limited ecological standing.
+After the third fishery collapse, after the red tide, after the inlet fire, after the study showing that children's asthma rose in the years dredging dust crossed the marsh flats, after the whales altered their migration and three calves vanished in the shipping channel, a coalition filed for limited ecological standing.
+Not full personhood — the lawyers were careful; full personhood frightened judges.
+Limited ecological standing sounded narrow, technical, reversible, and therefore possible.

 The claim was modest: the bay should have representation in court when irreversible harm to its living systems was credibly alleged, and AI-mediated animal and ecosystem evidence should be admissible when the underlying methods were validated.

-Then it submitted two hundred pages of AI-generated economic forecasts describing the development as "the bay's adaptive future."
+Meridian Works called this mysticism.
+Then it submitted two hundred pages of AI-generated economic forecasts describing the development as the bay's adaptive future.
+Wren had archived enough litigation to know that mysticism was only what power called another power's model.

+The judge allowed the case to proceed.
 She did not say the bay had a soul.
 She did not say whales had rights.
-She did not say marsh birds were citizens.
+She did not say the marsh birds were citizens.
 She said the court could hear evidence before deciding whether it mattered.

+That sentence changed the city more than any verdict could.
 Within a month, every agency installed listening stations.
 Every school taught a module called More-Than-Human Evidence.
-Every vendor with a sensor product rebranded as a planetary witness platform.
-Restaurants advertised fish caught with consent-aware nets, though no one could explain what the fish had consented to.
+Every vendor with a sensor rebranded as a planetary witness platform.
+Restaurants advertised fish caught with consent-aware nets, though no one could say what the fish had consented to.
 A meditation app released whale-response sleep loops certified by no one.
 Children began asking whether sidewalks had standing.

 The city laughed.
+The question stayed.

 IV.
 Witnesses